Vyral/brendon-payne-recruiting/_posts/2019-03-08-how-coaching-differs-from-training.md

 {% include youtube.html %}

-<center><em>There are key difference between coaching and training that you need to be aware of.</em></center>
+<center><em>There are key differences between coaching and training that you need to be aware of.</em></center>

 &nbsp;

 What’s the difference between coaching and training?
-Today I’ll answer that questions for you.
+Today I’ll answer that question for you.

 **For your convenience, I’ve provided timestamps of the video above so that you can jump ahead to different sections at your leisure:**